 2 Miniature Coffins

-When the discovery was reported in the Scotsman newspaper, the article mentioned that the coffins were decorated with funeral trappings.
-It seemed that they had been placed inside the cave recently.
+The discovery was reported in the *Scotsman* newspaper, which noted that the coffins were adorned with funeral trappings and appeared to have been placed in the cave recently.
+The eerie find sparked a flurry of theories.

 1 The Handless Monk

-In 2017, archaeologists made the startling discovery of a medieval dolphin skeleton on an islet off the coast of Guernsey.
-The following year, they made an even more baffling discovery: that of a male skeleton with no hands.
-Following an investigation, it was found that the skeleton of the man, believed to be a monk, was buried at a much later time than the dolphin, and the two incidents were not related.[10]
+In 2017, archaeologists uncovered a medieval dolphin skeleton on an islet off Guernsey’s coast.
+The following year, they made an even more puzzling discovery: a male skeleton lacking hands.
+Further investigation revealed that the handless skeleton, initially thought to be a monk, was buried much later than the dolphin, indicating the two finds were unrelated.

 Estelle